aliclark/the-weld-and-the-arrow/buddhism.md

 Row 2 is the being's resonance to dharmas — the difference between realization and delusion.

-Where no self appears — a stone — there is no resonance to speak of; where a self appears — a hell-dweller, sometimes — there is.
+Where no self appears — a stone — there is no differentiation of resonance to speak of; where a self appears — sometimes, a hell-dweller — almost always.
 Row 2 exists wherever a not-yet-buddha does.

 ## Karma